DinisCruz/Book_Generation_Z_Developer/content/3.technologies/content/ml-ai.md

 **Where are we going**

-For a nice view of what could be happening next see
+For a nice view of what could be happening next see:

   - [Life 3.0: Being Human in the Age of Artificial Intelligence](https://www.amazon.co.uk/Life-3-0-Being-Artificial-Intelligence/dp/024123719X/)
   - [Homo Deus: A Brief History of Tomorrow](https://www.amazon.co.uk/Homo-Deus-Brief-History-Tomorrow/dp/1910701874)
   - [What Technology Wants](https://www.amazon.co.uk/What-Technology-Wants-Kevin-Kelly/dp/0143120174)